eskilan/beautiful-jekyll/aboutme.md

 subtitle: Who am I
 ---

 My name is Ilan Eskinazi.
-I'm an engineer, a scientist, and a software developer.
+I'm an engineer, a scientist, and a programmer.

 ### My story